Waccamaw Economic Opportunity Council assistance programs.

 Head Start is the primary federally-funded child development program.
 It is fully comprehensive and is targeted at 3 and 4 year old children from low income families.
 Besides offering them with learning activities, the program ensures that infants and young children receive needed medical services, including dental check-ups, age-appropriate screening and immunizations, and social services and nutrition.
 A family service plan was also developed in an effort to help improve the ability of the family to meet their basic needs.

 The main addresses of the Waccamaw Economic Opportunity Council are as follows.
+As noted, they support both Horry as well as Georgetown County.

 - Conway Office, 1261 Hwy 501 East, Suite D, Conway, SC 29526, call (843) 234-4130